harry446/CS348-Project-Backend/README.md

 - Request Response
 ```
 Code: 200 OK
-Content: like_num updated successfully for lid: 2
+Content: Successfully increased like count of lot: 1, for booking: 3
 ```